-If you would like to hold commercial property in your SIPP, you will need to choose the Empire SIPP.
+If you would like to hold commercial property in your SIPP, you will need to open an Empire SIPP.
 However, if you would like to invest in property indirectly through shares, this can be achieved by investing through a Hartley SIPP.
 Please note that Hartley SIPPs cannot hold residential property.

-What happens if I choose a non-standard asset?
+What happens if I choose a new or unusual investment?